-Pan-seared salmon with fennel, capers, and olives
+Pan-seared salmon with fennel, caper, and olive sauce

-- 1 fennel bulb
+- 1 organic fennel bulb

 - 1½ tablespoons capers